So you want to learn rope bondage?

 A Double column means we tie two pieces of the body— for example, two arms or two legs (or a leg and an arm).
 In the double-column tie, we tie one limb to another limb.
 You will do double columns in Lessons #5 and #6.

-2. | Single column overhand |
+4. | Double column |

-5. | Double column |
+5. | Double column spread bar |

 6. | Leg ladders — don’t tie around the ankles or knees! |